GoogleChrome/developer.chrome.com/site/en/articles/scroll-driven-animations/index.md

 ## More demos and resources

 All demos covered in this article on [the scroll-driven-animations.style mini-site](https://scroll-driven-animations.style/).

-The website includes extra demos such as this album cover effect:
+The website includes many more demos to highlight what is possible with Scroll-driven animations.

+One of the additional demos is this list of album covers.
+Each cover rotates in 3D as it takes the center spotlight.

 <figure>
   {% Video src="video/AeNB0cHNDkYPUYzDuv8gInYA9rY2/hiItR1vueBVTJbgOAwHp.mp4", width="800", height="800", controls="true", playsinline="true" %}
-  <figcaption>Recording of a ”cover flow” implementation.
-The albums rotate in 3D as they take the center spotlight.</figcaption>
+  <figcaption>Demo: <a href="https://scroll-driven-animations.style/demos/cover-flow/css/">Cover Flow</a></figcaption>
 </figure>

+{% Details %}
+{% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}
 <iframe src="https://scroll-driven-animations.style/demos/cover-flow/css/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>
+{% endDetails %}

-Or this stacking cards demo that leverage `position: sticky`:
+Or this stacking cards demo that leverage `position: sticky`.
+As the cards stack, the already stuck cards scale down, creating a nice depth effect.
+In the end, the entire stack slides out of view as a group.

 <figure>
   {% Video src="video/AeNB0cHNDkYPUYzDuv8gInYA9rY2/dyy4rOs0WsWOAuxS9sBG.mp4", width="800", height="800", controls="true", playsinline="true" %}
-  <figcaption>Recording of a ”stacking cards” demo.
-As the cards stack, the already stuck cards scale down.
-In the end, the entire stack slides out of view as a group.</figcaption>
+  <figcaption>Demo: <a href="https://scroll-driven-animations.style/demos/stacking-cards/css/">Stacking cards<a>.</figcaption>
 </figure>

+{% Details %}
+{% DetailsSummary %}✨ Try it for yourself{% endDetailsSummary %}
 <iframe src="https://scroll-driven-animations.style/demos/stacking-cards/css/?embed" frameborder="0" sandbox="allow-scripts allow-forms allow-top-navigation" width="500" height="600" style="height: 600px; width: 100%; border: 1px solid #333;"></iframe>

-Hit the ℹ️ icon on each demo page to get an explanation of how it works.
+{% endDetails %}

 Also featured on [scroll-driven-animations.style](https://scroll-driven-animations.style/) is a collection of tools such as the View Timeline Range Progress visualization that was included earlier in this post.